kimoppalfens/kimoppalfens.github.io/_posts/2016-02-17-configuration-manager-telemetry-usage-metrics-work-in-progress (draft).md

+---
+title:  "ConfigMgr LTSB, 'The do NOT use Edition.'!"

+categories:
+  - SCCM
+tags:
+  - LTSB
+  - SCCM
+---
 Telemetry, what is it about?

 Microsoft has quite a bit of information here about its new telemetry data system for SCCM here: [https://technet.microsoft.com/en-US/library/mt613113.aspx ](https://technet.microsoft.com/en-US/library/mt613113.aspx )